usnistgov/oscal-deep-diff/CONTRIBUTING.md

 There are two mailing lists for the project:

 -   *oscal-dev@nist.gov* for communication among parties interested in contributing to the development of OSCAL or exchanging ideas.
-Subscribe by sending an email to [oscal-dev-join@nist.gov](mailto:oscal-dev-join@nist.gov).
-To unsubscribe send an email to [oscal-dev-leave@nist.gov](mailto:oscal-dev-leave@nist.gov).
+Subscribe by sending an email to [oscal-dev+subscribe@list.nist.gov](mailto:oscal-dev+subscribe@list.nist.gov).
+To unsubscribe send an email to [oscal-dev+unsubscribe@list.nist.gov@nist.gov](mailto:oscal-dev+unsubscribe@list.nist.gov).
 -   *oscal-updates@nist.gov* for low-frequency updates on the status of the OSCAL project.
-Subscribe by sending an email to [oscal-updates-join@nist.gov](mailto:oscal-updates-join@nist.gov).
-To unsubscribe send an email to [oscal-updates-leave@nist.gov](mailto:oscal-updates-leave@nist.gov).
+Subscribe by sending an email to [oscal-updates+subscribe@list.nist.gov](mailto:oscal-updates+subscribe@list.nist.gov).
+To unsubscribe send an email to [oscal-updates+unsubscribe@list.nist.gov](mailto:oscal-updates+unsubscribe@list.nist.gov).

 ## Contributing to the OSCAL-deep-diff repository